grafana/Grafana-Alloy-for-Beginners/README.md

 #### Alloy UI

-Alloy UI is a useful tool that helps you visualize how Alloy is configured and how it is performing so you are able to debug efficiently.
+Alloy UI is a useful tool that helps you visualize how Alloy is configured and what it is doing so you are able to debug efficiently.

 Navigate to localhost:12347 to see the list of components (orange box) that alloy is currently configured with.
 Click on the blue ‘view’ button on the right side (red arrow).